Beauty & the Beast (1982 video game)

-Beauty & the Beast is a platform game written by Wendell Brown for the Intellivision and released on December 31, 1982 by Imagic.
+Beauty & the Beast is a platform game written by Wendell Brown for the Intellivision and released in 1982 by Imagic.
 It is a single-player game with a concept similar to Nintendo's Donkey Kong.

 Gameplay

 In the game, the player takes the role of Bashful Buford who must save Tiny Mabel from the giant Horrible Hank.
-In order to save Tiny Mabel, the player must climb up a building while avoiding things thrown by Horrible Hank.
+In order to save Tiny Mabel, the player must climb up a building while avoiding objects thrown by Horrible Hank.
 Hearts come from Mabel which makes Buford invincible for a short time.
 Once the player saves Mabel, the giant dies by falling off the building.

-Intellivision Lives! released an emulated version of the game bundled with B-17 Bomber and Shark!
-Shark!
+Intellivision Lives! released an emulated version bundled with Shark!
+Shark! and B-17 Bomber.

 Reception

 In How to Win at Home Video Games, the reviewer wrote: "Beauty and the Beast is actually Imagic's answer Donkey Kongs theme, 'climb the building to save the girl.'
 Surprising, however, it's a beauty of a game that we recommend to video beasts of all skill levels."

 It was also reviewed by TeleMatch and Tilt.